maayanassraf/Segole/README.md

 9. Enter to the generated url that will appear in the stdout when ansible ends running.
 10. Explore The app.

-for using non-ubuntu operating system you can install all needed dependencies (docker, kubectl, minikube and ansible), edit the `main.yaml` file under the `deployment` folder and remove the task `Include dependencies install in playbook` and then follow the above steps.
+For using non-ubuntu operating system you can install all needed dependencies (docker, kubectl, minikube and ansible), edit the `main.yaml` file under the `deployment` folder and remove the task `Include dependencies install in playbook` and then follow the above steps.

+For adding the monitoring implementation look in the below `Monitoring` section.

 ## CI Process